 commbasedsedev

 Something exciting is taking shape at Community Based Services’ North Salem campus.
-The Impact Center for Learning (ICL) — a state-of-the-art workforce training facility designed to open new doors for people with disabilities — is nearing completion, with a grand opening planned for this spring.
+The Impact Center for Learning (ICL) — a state-of-the-art workforce training facility designed to open new doors for people with disabilities — is nearing completion, with a grand opening planned soon.

 Renovations are well underway, with the building’s newly redesigned entrance, training rooms, and collaborative workspaces already taking form.
 Inspired by the functional, welcoming aesthetic of Fortune 500 corporate environments — what the design team calls a “resi-mercial” (residential-commercial) approach — the space is being purpose-built to reflect the real-world workplaces where participants will one day thrive.
 While finishing touches are still being put in place, the energy and vision behind the ICL are already clear.